 The consecratio referred to the funeral process of deification, and thus Matidia became a diva.
 An inscription has even preserved the speech that Hadrian delivered for her consecratio.
 The fragmented text was copied from an inscribed slab in the 16th century and was subsequently lost.
 Originally known as Hadriani Laudatio Matidiae (CIL XIV 3579), it was found in Tivoli (ancient Tibur), where Matidia may have died (Birley 1997, 107).
 The inscription was damaged when copied; thus, the speech is incomplete, with missing words and lines.

 In his speech, Hadrian honoured Matidia as if she were his own mother and, as A. R. Birley notes, ascribed to her “a remarkable string of qualities”.
 Hadrian first praises her for her family loyalty (Translation with restored words by Christopher P. Jones, 2004).

 She followed her uncle (Trajan) from his obtaining the position of emperor, and right up to that last illness by which he met his death, as his companion and intimate, revering him like a daughter, in her affection doing everything for him, and was never seen without him.

-He then says that he is overcome with grief at her death, calls her “most loving mother-in-law” and speaks of her beauty, her modesty and kindness.
+He then says that he is overcome with grief at her death, calls her “most loving mother-in-law”, and speaks of her beauty, modesty, and kindness.